 What happens when your Kubernetes cluster can’t reach the internet?
-Not “slow connection” — no connection at all.
+I don’t mean a slow connection.
+I mean no connection at all.
 Ships at sea.
 Remote mining sites.
 Factory floors with air-gapped networks.
 Military deployments.

 Why This Matters: Beyond the Technical

-Running Kubernetes offline forces you to confront a question most cloud-native guides ignore: what are you actually depending on?
+Running Kubernetes offline forces you to answer a question most cloud-native guides skip right past: what are you actually depending on?

 A standard Kubernetes setup has invisible dependencies everywhere: